openMetaAnalysis/Sepsis-treatment-with-antibiotics-optimization/files/searching/evidence-search.md

 We included cohort studies that reported:

+One of the following outcomes:
-The adjusted odds ratio (with 95% CI) of survival or death for one of the following questions:
+* The adjusted odds ratio (with 95% CI) of survival or death
+* Adjusted hazard ratio or restricted mean survival time (RMST, PMID [32203984](http://pubmed.gov/32203984)) (with 95% CI) for length of hospital or ICU stay

+For one of the following questions/exposures:
 * Speed of starting fluids
   * Fluids started with a specified interval (eg, 30 or 60 minutes) versus longer.
 Example: Leisman, Ann Emerg Med 2016 PMID [27085369](http://pubmed.gov/27085369)
   * Odds ratio for each hour of delay for starting.
 Example: Leisman, Crit Care Med 2017 PMID [28671898](http://pubmed.gov/28671898)